KabucyeKelly/plsql_window_functions_27113_kellykabucye/README.md

 - One member can have multiple savings records
 - One member can have multiple loans

-📸 The ER diagram illustrating these relationships is included in the `er_diagram/` folder.
+ The ER diagram illustrating these relationships is included in the er_diagram folder.

 ---